Estimated reading time: 5 minutes

 You will need to successfully pass California’s State Contractor’s License test before you finalize this licensing process.
 After you’ve passed the test, you can complete your “Application for Original Contractor License.”
 Licensees are also required to show at least four years of verified work experience.

 The “Application for Original Contractor License” carries a non-refundable $330 fee per application.
-Applicants must also have a $15,000 contractor bond deposited to cover their damages that result from negligence.
+Applicants must also have a $15,000 contractor bond deposited to cover the damages that result from negligence.
 Contractor licenses are renewed every two years at a fee of $400 per renewal.

 4. Establish Your Financial Systems

 If you don’t have access to an accountant or private attorney, you will need to set up your own finances for banking and taxes.
-Open a new bank account for your HVAC business start up with your new business name.
+Open a new bank account for your HVAC business start-up with your new business name.
 Some HVAC business owners find it helpful to print their contractor’s license number on any checks written by the business.

 New businesses also need to pick a tax year.
 A “tax year” is an annual accounting period for reporting revenues and costs.
 Tax years can follow either the calendar year (January 1-December 31st) or any other consecutive 52-week span.